michaelhangang/easyfunding/README.md

 RabbitMQ is a message queue server.
 When a user account is modified, a notice will be sent to a queue.
 Meanwhile, SMS service watching the queue receives the message in order to send a notification to the user.
 Swagger2 is used to format describing REST APIs as well as test the APIs.

-4.How to use it
+# How to use it
   Prerequisite:
-a.
-Make sure the Libraries are installed
+- Make sure the Libraries are installed
-Vue, Vue-router, axios, Node.js, element-UI, Nuxt-app
+(Vue, Vue-router, axios, Node.js, element-UI, Nuxt-app)
-b.
-Start the servers in Linux
+- Start the servers in Linux
-Nacos-server 1.4.0, Mysql-server, Redis, RabbitMQ
+(Nacos-server 1.4.0, Mysql-server, Redis, RabbitMQ)
-c.
-Download all files in the 'File' folder show.css, hfb.sql, yyqp_hosp.sql, yyqh_manage.sql, srb_core.sql
+- Download all files in the 'File' folder
+(show.css, hfb.sql, yyqp_hosp.sql, yyqh_manage.sql, srb_core.sql)